naosuke884/dirnote/README.md

 ## Features

 - Save notes for each directory
-- Add, view, and list notes
+- Add, view, edit, delete, and list notes
+- Interactive directory selection for viewing notes
 - Simple and user-friendly CLI interface

 ## Installation